 |Medical Plan Fee||

-CWRU’s Student Medical Plan provides coverage for preventive care, medical and mental health services, prescriptions, discount dental and vision.
-The Plan is administered by Aetna Student Health.
+The Student Medical Plan provides coverage for preventive care, medical and mental health services, prescriptions, discount dental and vision.
+The Plan is insured by Aetna Life Insurance Company (Aetna).
 Students who have comparable coverage that meets the University’s waiver criteria, may be eligible to waive the Student Medical Plan.
 Additional information is available at the Student Medical Plan website.

 |Matriculation Fee||A one-time required fee for all undergraduate degree-seeking email@example.com||216.368.2226|